10 Best Career Transition Platforms in Kenya (2026)

 Successfully switching careers in Kenya usually involves four key steps:

-– Identify a target career path in a growing field.
+– Choose a target career

 3. What is a career transition platform?